factorhouse/slipway/README.md

 Jetty is a mature, stable, commercially supported project with an [active, deeply experienced](https://github.com/eclipse/jetty.project/graphs/contributors) core team of contributors.

-Ubiquitous in the enterprise Java world, Jetty has many eyes raising issues and driving improvments.
+Ubiquitous in the enterprise Java world, Jetty has many eyes raising issues and driving improvement.

 More than a simple web server, Jetty is battle-tested, performant, and feature rich.